switcherapi/switcher-management/src/assets/documentation/setup.md

 <p><br/>

 #### 2. Domain
-This is going to be your workspace which will contains:
+This is going to be your workspace which will contain:
 - All your projects
 - Switchers to toggle features
 - Metrics
 - Environment and application settings
 - Team management

-After creating your domain, you'll be given a API Key that will be used for all the applications.
-For security purpose, this key cannot be reclaimed, so keep it in a secure place.
+After creating your domain, you'll be given an API Key that will be used for all the applications.
+For security purposes, this key cannot be reclaimed, so keep it in a secure place.

 <img src="assets/documentation/images/setup/domain_create.jpg" class="image-style"/><p>
 <br/>